Learning the Transformer

 return pos_enc

 If you had a lot of GPUs you could even learn the positional encodings directly by simply adding another embedding layer to our transformer.
 But given how much memory just the input embeddings took, it might not be the most efficient idea.
 In practice, both approaches yield similar results.
-And this is also precisely why we wanted to have even numbered dimensions earlier and why we extended DD to the nearest multiple of 64 (making it an even number).
-We did that, because we want to apply sin\sin and cos\cos to every second dimension, meaning we needed an even number of dimensions to begin with.
+And this is also precisely why we wanted to have even numbered dimensions earlier and why we extended to the nearest multiple of 64 (making it an even number).
+We did that, because we want to apply and to every second dimension, meaning we needed an even number of dimensions to begin with.

 Our input part is almost done.
 All that’s left is to simply compute the positional encodings and add them to the input matrix, before feeding the input to the multi-head attention (MHA) block.
 We will come back to this part when we actually start training our transformer.